jfvilasPersonal/oberkorn/docs/scenarios.md

 # JWT Authorizator usage scenarios
 In this section you will find different typical scenarios where Oberkorn can be used.
 Please review them and check if any of them matches your needs.

-If you have a scenario that is not covered here, please contact us in order to review it and help you on how to configure Oberkorn to protect your applications.
+If you have a scenario that is not covered here, please contact us in order to review it and help you on configuring Oberkorn to protect the applications under your scenario.

 ## Basic scenario: a static HTML application
 The simplest web application we can find is a classical 90-like web application, that is, a static HTML application containing static resources only.
 In such an application we may find the need for protecting some parts of the application, for example restrict the administrators area.
 Let's work on a simple sample.

 We have developed a simple application that contains only HTML, JS, CSS and images.
-For managing the contents of the application there exist some pages that allow administrators of the application to upload new content (new images, for example), this administration area has been created under the '/admin' path.
+For managing the contents of the application there exist some pages that allow administrators of the application to upload new content (new images, for example).
+This administration area has been created under the '/admin' path.
 On the other side, public access is done via '/public'.

 ![Basic scenario](/_media/scenarios/scenario-basic.png)